refinedev/refine/documentation/docs/advanced-tutorials/data-provider/handling-filters.md

 title: Handling Filters
 ---

-**refine** expects an array of type `CrudFilters` to filter results based on some field’s values.
+**Refine** expects an array of type `CrudFilters` to filter results based on some field’s values.
 So you can use more than one filter.
 Even the `or` operator can be used to combine multiple filters.

 ## `CrudFilters`